Español

 A risk factor is something that affects your chance of getting a disease, such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

-But having a risk factor, or even several risk factors, does not always mean that a person will get the disease, and many people get cancer without having any known risk factors.
+But having a risk factor, or even several risk factors, does not always mean that a person will get the disease, and many people who get cancer have few or no known risk factors.

-There are some known risk factors for acute myeloid leukemia (AML).
+Here are the known risk factors for acute myeloid leukemia (AML).

 AML can occur at any age, but it becomes more common as people get older.

-In general, leukemia is more common in men than women, including AML.
+AML is slightly more common in men than in women.
 The reason for this is not clear.

 The risk of AML is increased if you have been exposed to certain chemicals.